-'Any in excess of those required by regulations' means that the item required by applicable legislation (e.g. CAR OPS-1 or applicable airspace requirements) must be operative and only excess equipment may be inoperative.
+'Any in excess of those required by regulations' means that the item required by applicable legislation (e.g. CAR OPS 1 or applicable airspace requirements) must be operative and only excess equipment may be inoperative.
 When the item is not required, it may be inoperative for the time specified by its rectification interval category.
 Whenever this condition is used in the MMEL, the applicable regulations for the intended routes and the resulting dispatching restrictions need to be clarified at operator's MEL level.

-'Authority' means Public Authority for Civil Aviation (PACA).
+'Authority' means Civil Aviation Authority (CAA).

-'Calendar day': means a twenty-four (24) hour period from midnight to midnight based on either UTC or local time, as selected by the operator.
+'Calendar day': means a 24-hour period from midnight to midnight based on either UTC or local time, as selected by the operator.
 All calendar days are considered to run consecutively.